 Fall South Dakota nonresident waterfowl licenses are limited in number and distributed by a lottery drawing.
 Hunters must submit an application and fee, either online or by paper application via mail.

 - Applicants must be a minimum of age 12, or will turn 12 by December 31, to be eligible for the drawing.

-- Hunters over age 15 must have the federal Waterfowl Stamp in possession to be legal.
+- Hunters age 16 and older must have a valid, signed Federal Waterfowl Stamp in possession to be legal.

 - The application process and the license issued include the Migratory Bird Certification privileges.